Overview of our Vision and Purpose

 These themes are:

-5) Building Gender Equality in Urban Life.
+2) Building Gender Equality.
 We believe that the world will only begin to heal and live peacefully together with prosperity and quality of life for all if women play a much more important leadership role.
 Their special understanding of the role of family, the precious importance of sustainable life, and the power of love and forgiveness is crucial for making genuine progress toward a better future.
 To accomplish this vital task, we must work to break down the discriminatory barriers against girls and women of all ages, and to encourage women to take greater leadership roles in all institutions of our society at every level and location.
 Global Urban Development projects include supporting the Millennium Development Goals on gender equality, and focusing on strengthening grassroots women’s leadership in urban policy, planning, and development.

 Point Three: Engaging in Strategic Policy